AlexGhiti/ubuntu_beaglev/README.md

 TODO there must more natural way of doing this.

-#.
-Create sdcard image
+6. Update rootfs with new Linux Kernel, create initrd for it and create the sdcard image

+	a.
+First we need to update the rootfs, launch scripts/my_script.sh that contains your path:

-	$ sudo bash create_disk_image.sh sdcard.img jammy.rootfs
+		$ bash my_script.sh

+	This will update in-place the rootfs and wait for the initrd to be created from the VM.

-#.
-Create initrd from a VM...otherwise it fails totally from a qemu user emulated chroot...
+	b.
+Create the initrd from a VM (otherwise it fails totally from a qemu user emulated chroot...)

-Send jammy.rootfs modified by create_disk_image.sh to a VM and then launch from the VM:
+	Send the updated rootfs to a VM and then launch from the VM:

-	$ sudo mount jammy.rootfs /mnt
+		$ sudo mount $rootfs /mnt
+		$ sudo mount -o bind /proc /mnt/proc
+		$ sudo mount -o bind /sys /mnt/sys
+		$ sudo mount -o bind /dev /mnt/dev
 		$ sudo chroot /mnt update-initramfs -c -k "5.15.0-rc7-starlight+"

-#.
-Update extlinux.conf with new kernel

-#.
-Retrieve this rootfs and write it to the sdcard.img
+		$ sudo chroot /mnt u-boot-update
+		$ sudo umount /mnt/proc
+		$ sudo umount /mnt/sys
+		$ sudo umount /mnt/dev
+		$ sudo umount /mnt

+	c.
+Retrieve the updated rootfs on the host at the same location and press a key, this will create the sdcard image.

+7. Flash the sdcard image on a sdcard

+	$ sudo dd if=$sdcardimage of=/dev/mmcblk0

 Notes
 =====